herbdool/akismet/README.md

 Q: Can I protect a custom form?
 Q: The form I want to protect is not offered as an option?

-A: Out of the box, the Akismet module allows to protect Drupal core forms only.
+A: Out of the box, the Akismet module allows to protect Backdrop CMS core forms only.
    However, the Akismet module provides an API for other modules.
 Other modules need to integrate with the Akismet module API to expose their forms.
 The API is extensively documented in akismet.api.php in this directory.